NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_over-subscription.rst

 administrator is able to simply grow storage pools as needed to fill capacity requirements.

-As of the Liberty release, all NetApp drivers conform to the standard Cinder scheduler-based over-subscription framework as described `here <http://docs.openstack.org/admin-guide-cloud/blockstorage_over_subscription.html>`__, in which the ``max_over_subscription_ratio`` and ``reserved_percentage``
+All NetApp drivers conform to the standard
+Cinder scheduler-based over-subscription framework as described `here <http://docs.openstack.org/admin-guide-cloud/blockstorage_over_subscription.html>`__, in which the ``max_over_subscription_ratio`` and ``reserved_percentage``